mtl-brainhack-school-2019/rwickens-sMRI-PET/README.md

 This will hopefully ease stress of future lab members.

-Someday, I will write a script that automates these steps, eliminating the need for the jupyter script I will create.
+Someday, I will write a script that automates these steps, eliminating the need for the above jupyter file.

 -----------------------